candiddev/etcha/hugo/content/docs/guides/building-patterns.md

 ### `signingCommands`

-Some organizations may need to perform signing in a more secure, restrictive manner, like delegating signing to a HSM or HashiCorp Vault.
+Some organizations may need to perform signing in a more secure, restrictive manner, like delegating signing to a HSM or another key provider.
 We can use `signingCommands` for this.  `signingCommands` are a list of Commands that will use environment variables to sign a Token and return the signed Token to Etcha.

 Etcha will set the [Environment Variable]({{< ref "/docs/references/commands#environment-variables" >}}) [`ETCHA_PAYLOAD`]({{< ref "/docs/references/commands#etcha_jwt" >}}) containing the base64 raw URL encoded string that needs to be signed.